What is the Anchors and Engines Retrospective?

 How to run an Anchors & Engines retrospective in TeamRetro

-Start your anchors & engines retrospective with a click
+Start your retrospective in a click

-Log into TeamRetro and choose the Anchors & Engines Retrospective template.
+Log into TeamRetro and choose your sprint retrospective template.